 Your goals will be yours and yours alone so remain focused on your action plan.

 The goal is to make progress bit by bit.
 You’re not aiming for perfection.
-Keep the momentum up but not being bogged down with trying to make everything perfect.
+Keep the momentum up but don’t get bogged down with trying to make everything perfect.

 Better is good enough.
 You can always go back and declutter more later if you want.
 Perfection is the enemy of progress.